-More information on the Members of the Board is available on Finnair's website.
+More information on the Members of the Board is available on page 112 and on Finnair's website.

-The Board's work in 2014
+The Board's work in 2015

-In 2014 the Board met nine times in person and had six additional online or telephone meetings.
+In 2015 the Board met 10 times in person and had 4 additional online or telephone meetings.
 In addition to its regulatory duties, the Board's actions included the following: